 The endometrial lining is destroyed by microwave energy by introducing a slender probe in the uterine cavity

 The complications associated with endometrial ablation are enlisted as under:

-After the procedure of endometrial ablation you might experience vomiting, nausea and strong cramps in lower abdomen.
+After the procedure of endometrial ablation, you might experience vomiting, nausea, and strong cramps in the lower abdomen.
 This is normal.
 But if these conditions persist for more than two days or their intensity is unbearable, immediately consult your doctor.
 Take rest for a week or 10 days and avoid lifting heavy weights.
 No strenuous activity should be done.
 Diet is very important.
-Make sure you take a well balanced diet to avoid fatigue.
+Make sure you take a well-balanced diet to avoid fatigue.